fastify/fastify/docs/Plugins-Guide.md

 # The hitchhiker's guide to plugins
 First of all, `DON'T PANIC`!

-Fastify has been built since the beginning to be an extremely modular system, we built a powerful api that allows you to add methods and utilities to Fastify by creating a namespace, we built a system that creates an encapsulation model that allows you to split you application in multiple microservices at any moment, without the need to refactor the entire application.
+Fastify was built from the beginning to be an extremely modular system.
+We built a powerful API that allows you to add methods and utilities to Fastify by creating a namespace.
+We built a system that creates an encapsulation model that allows you to split your application in multiple microservices at any moment, without the need to refactor the entire application.

 **Table of contents**
 - [Register](#register)